eliasright/Customer/README.md

 - Identified three unique customer segments with distinct characteristics.
 - Most decisive differences between customer were income, spending, and age.
 - Recall is improved when predicting customer response to a campaign by separating into customer clusters.
 Though not by much.
+- There could be a benefit from using KNN or a clustering method to first assign a customer into a cluster before predicting customer's response to a campaign.

 ## 1. Data Overview and Preprocessing